Managing PaNDA work items for the Practice Incentives Program (PIP) and Workforce Incentive Program (WIP) - Practice Stream 012-23042007

 Staff can obtain information verbally if it does not impact on practice eligibility or the recorded practice details.
 If staff identify changes to the registered practice details when confirming information, send a letter to the practice.
 The letter must outline the forms & documents needed to update the practice profile.

-Staff must speak to an owner or authorised contact person (depending on the information) that is registered on the PIP and/or WIP-PS practice profile.
+Staff must speak to an owner or authorised contact person (depending on the information) who is registered on the PIP and/or WIP-Practice Stream practice profile.
 The person must pass a security check.
-For more information see Enquiry Management in PIP and WIP – Practice Stream.
+For more information see Enquiry Management in PIP and WIP - Practice Stream.

 See the Resources page for: